Mews in the news...

 Finally, the property includes a downstairs toilet and step-free access, making it especially

 suitable for elderly and mobility-impaired guests—an under-served demographic in the localshort-term accommodation market.
-This is reflected in the property’s strong record of

 positive guest feedback and its ranking within the top 3% of Airbnb listings in the area.